pnlbwh/pnlpipe/README.md

 ## 3. (For non-PNL Users: Configure Environment)

-    source path/to/miniconda3/bin/activate # should intoduce '(base)' in front of each line
+    source path/to/miniconda3/bin/activate # should introduce '(base)' in front of each line

     cd /path/to/pnlpipe/python_env
     make conda  # makes pnlpipe environment for conda